filipvalica/airedactx/README.md

 * **Configurable Redaction Rules**: Create custom rules to find and replace sensitive text using simple literal matching or powerful regular expressions (Regex).
 * **On-Page Redaction Controls**: A "Redact" button appears inside active text areas for quick, one-click redaction.
 * **Context Menu Action**: Right-click any text field and select "Redact this field" for easy access.
-* **Rule Management**: Enable/disable rules, drag-and-drop to reorder priority, and import/export your entire ruleset as a `.csv` file.
+* **Rule Management**: Enable/disable rules, drag-and-drop to reorder priority, and import/export your entire ruleset as a `.tsv` file.
 * **Customizable Settings**: Choose your preferred redaction style (e.g., `[[..]]`, `{{..}}`) and the position of the on-page controls.

 ## Technology Stack